danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-Since the syncer is still a collection operator, the external interface is unchanged, so you can still call this syncer as such:
+Since the syncer is still a collection operator, the external interface is unchanged, so you can still call it as such:

 ```swift
 let syncer = ImageSyncer()